ech89123/ecse373_f23_ech89_ariac_entry/README.md

 The package then subscribes to the Orders topic and takes in orders and uses the material_location service to find the correct bin for the first product of the first shipment of each order.
 The package also subscribes to all logical_cameras and stores the information.

 Sends a message using ROS_WARN to give the bin number and the position of the part in reference to the camera and in reference to the arm.

+The package also moves the manipulator over each part in a bin and back using a call to the Action Server interface.

+## Known Errors
+I have spent way to much time than I have to try and get the arm to move properly.
+The arm does move but there is some uncertainty in the movement.
+For the final lab, I have written code but without a fully functioning arm, testing will be difficult.
+I have tried many different solutions and I am at the point where I no longer have time to invest to get a fully functioning arm as wanted.